History of Bengal: Nawabs of Bengal (1717–1757)

-By the 18th century, Mughal Bengal became a quasi-independent country under the nominal rule of the emperor in Delhi.
-The subedar was elevated to the status of a hereditary Nawab Nazim.
-The Nawabs maintained de facto control of Bengal while minting coins in the name of the emperor in Delhi.
+By the 18th century, Bengal became a country under the of the Nawabs of Bengal.
+The subedar was replaced to the status of a hereditary Nawab Nazim.
+The Nawabs maintained control of Bengal.

 Nasiri dynasty (1717–1740)

 The dynasty was founded by the first Nawab of Bengal Murshid Quli Khan.
 Its other rulers included Sarfaraz Khan and Shuja-ud-Din Muhammad Khan.

 Afsar dynasty (1740–1757)

 The dynasty was founded by Alivardi Khan.
 His grandson and successor Siraj-ud-daulah was the last independent Nawab of Bengal due to his defeat to British forces at the Battle of Plassey in 1757.